 Most importantly, your accomplishments in web development have led to increased revenue for the companies you worked for.

 These are all points the hiring manager needs to know.
 Otherwise, they’ll forget your resume in two seconds flat.
+Here’s how to write a web developer resume for the maximum impact:

 Just getting into the web development industry?
 A functional resume layout would suit you better, as it emphasizes your education, skills, and certifications, making up for a lack of experience yet.